 Clovis is a larger medium-sized city located in the state of California.
 With a population of 104,180 people and 26 constituent neighborhoods, Clovis is the 72nd largest community in California.

-Unlike some cities, Clovis isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Clovis are a mix of both white- and blue-collar jobs.
+Clovis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Clovis is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Clovis who work in office and administrative support (13.86%), sales jobs (13.08%), and management occupations (9.09%).
+There are especially a lot of people living in Clovis who work in office and administrative support (13.77%), sales jobs (12.51%), and management occupations (9.13%).

-Clovis is a very ethnically-diverse city.
+Clovis is an extremely ethnically-diverse city.
 The people who call Clovis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clovis residents report their race to be White, followed by Asian.
 Clovis also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.60% of the city’s residents.
+People of Hispanic or Latino origin account for 27.78% of the city’s residents.
 Important ancestries of people in Clovis include Irish, English, Italian, and French .

 The most common language spoken in Clovis is English.
 Other important languages spoken here include Spanish and Miao/Hmong.